 But then came the sound…

 |“You know the sound the old oak tree made just before it fell over last month?”|

 The bathroom door succumbed to the pounding of three fluffy hounds of hell.
 With mops of fur dangling down past their eyes and little pink bows by their ears, they hunted by smell.
 They fell on Farfel Falafel, sinking their teeth into his cape and tugging at his fake bear hood.

 “Muffy, Mitzy, no!”
 Chris cried.

 He captured one dog and then a second, locking them behind another door.
-He held the third one in his arms, a squirming furry mass of bad intentions.
-Farfel Falafel’s ruined Halloween costume dangled its snarling jaws.
+He then hefted the third dog in his arms, a squirming furry mass of bad intentions.
+Farfel Falafel’s ruined Halloween costume dangled from its snarling jaws.

 “Hush, Missy,” Chris said.
 “Be nice to the kitty.”

 But Missy wasn’t having it.
 And neither was Farfel Falafel, who hissed and spit and spit some more.